pawl/django_choicefield_display_example/README.md

 This repo demonstrates how to get the display text of the current selection for a django ChoiceField.

-It's easy to get a ChoiceField's currently selected value using `form.field.value`, but it's a lot harder to get the selected value's display text.

 Maybe someone can show me an easier way to do this?

 ## Screenshot